JohnMagbual10/E-commerce-website/README.md

 E-Commerce Application
 This is a full-stack e-commerce application built with React on the frontend and Node.js/Express with PostgreSQL on the backend.
-The application allows Administrators are able able to add/remove products and see a list of users and allows users to browse products, add them to a cart, and proceed to checkout.
+The application allows users to browse products, add them to a cart, and proceed to checkout.
+Administrators can add/remove products and see a list of users.
-There is also functionality for user authentication and account management.
-Administrators are able able to add/remove products

 Table of Contents
 Features